Our work in Reconciliation

 Our commitment to social responsibility, globally and in the Australian community, is embedded into the way we do business, and we are proud to build our Reconciliation Action Plan (RAP) into our ways of working.

-Endorsed by Reconciliation Australia, the new Reflect RAP 2021-2022 focuses on increased communication, education, and integration within the business as we aspire to embed our commitment to Reconciliation into our core operations.
+Endorsed by Reconciliation Australia, our new Innovate RAP March 2024 – March 2026, focuses on strengthening relationships, creating shared value opportunities and exploring our sphere of influence both internally and externally, as we aspire to embed our commitment to Reconciliation into our core operations.

 Our vision for Reconciliation in Australia is a nation in which each individual is valued, respected, and celebrated.
 Critical to this success is the pursuit of equity in health so every Australian can achieve their full potential.
 GSK partners take a holistic view of health; our vision embodies the physical, social, emotional, cultural, and spiritual wellbeing of First Nations Peoples.